This is available to all University staff and students via Weblearn.

 - research involving animals

 - intellectual property

-If you require evidence that you have completed one of these courses, you will need to take the quiz at the end of the course and score a pass mark of 90% or over.
-You will then be sent an email acknowledgement showing that you have achieved the required pass mark.
+For evidence that you have completed one of these supplementary modules, you will need to take and pass the quiz at the end of the module and score a pass mark of 80% or over.
+You will then be sent an email acknowledgement showing that you have taken and passed the course.